dontmint/kong-geoip/README.md

 * **I. Dependencies**

 **`geoip-devel >= 1.6.5`**
-> For CentOS 7, you can use these packages form Atomic Repo
+> For CentOS 7, you can use these packages from Atomic Repo
 ```
 Download latest atomic-release rpm from
 # http://www6.atomicorp.com/channels/atomic/centos/7/x86_64/RPMS/